Threading vs. Waxing: Which is Better?

 What is Waxing?

-Waxing is thought to have originated in ancient Egypt, with historical accounts indicating that the Romans used cocoa shells, resin, and even bat blood for hair removal.
-Throughout the ages—from Egypt to the Middle Ages—both men and women experienced various trends in waxing.
-Some of the earliest forms included sugar wax and beeswax, which are still popular today.
+Waxing is believed to have originated in Egypt.
+According to Flora, the Roman Empire used cocoa shells, resin, and even used bat blood.
+Evidently, throughout the numerous eras, from Egypt to the Middle Ages, both men and women went through different periods of time where waxing was common.
+Some of the earlier forms of waxing include sugar wax and beeswax, both of which are still used today.

 Advantages & Disadvantages